the-wanderer16/lingorm-caption-generator-docs-public-/README.md

 ---

+# 📱 Mobile-First Design & UX

+To ensure lightning-fast coordination on the go, the tool includes luxury mobile app behaviors:

+- **Collapsible Hashtag Accordion:** Keeps the settings UI clean and compact on small screens by hiding the advanced text blocks until you need to edit them.
+- **Sticky Glass Header:** The "Generate" and "Clear" actions stay locked to the top of your screen as you scroll through results, saving you from scrolling back up.
+- **Auto-Glide Navigation:** Hitting "Generate" or "Jump to results" automatically smooth-scrolls you directly to your fresh batch of captions.
+- **Tap-to-Copy:** In addition to the dedicated copy buttons, mobile users can simply tap anywhere on the generated caption text block itself to instantly copy the full text to their clipboard.

+---

-# 📋 Dual-Copy UX
+# 📋 Advanced Copy Tools

-To give users maximum flexibility, the generator outputs two copy buttons per caption:
+To give users maximum flexibility, the generator outputs two primary copy buttons per caption:

 - **Copy Full:** Copies the generated text, formatting, CTA, and the Hashtag block together.
 Perfect for X and Threads.
 - **Copy Caption Only:** Copies *only* the text and CTA.
 Perfect for Instagram users who prefer to post their hashtags in a separate comment.